yoctoproject/poky/documentation/profile-manual/usage.rst

    root@crownbay:~# perf script -g python generated Python script: perf-script.py

-The skeleton script simply creates a Python function for each event type in the ``perf.data`` file.
-The body of each function simply prints the event name along with its parameters.
+The skeleton script just creates a Python function for each event type in the ``perf.data`` file.
+The body of each function just prints the event name along with its parameters.
 For example:

 .. code-block:: python